Cutie Honey: The Live: Yuki Kenmochi/Sister Yuki

 Yuki was originally a young girl living in a hospital.
 She was dying of a terminal disease when she was discovered by Doctor Kisaragi, who remade her in a second attempt to recreate his daughter.
 The experiment was initially a success, but just like with Miki, she was eventually discarded when flaws were shown in her system.

 She develops romantic feelings for Honey after they meet for the first time.
 After this meeting, she begins to show a darker nature, becoming jealous of any of Honey's companions she shows affection for.
 She becomes increasingly self-centered and greedy, believing that Honey is meant for her alone.
 When she learns the truth about Dr. Kisaragi, believed to be her real father, and Miki's ability to Flash, her personality changes dramatically, killing anyone who will not give her answers about her past on sight.
-She was responsible for killing Duke Watari and has twice threatened Miki's life.
+She is responsible for killing Duke Watari and twice threatens Miki's life.

 She also possesses the power of the Honey System, changing into a white armored form called Sister Yuki (シスターユキ, Shisutā Yuki) with the phrase "Honey Flash!" (ハニーフラッシュ!, Hanī Furasshu!).
 In this form she becomes a cold, merciless warrior using graceful and powerful karate.
 Her personal emblem is a white diamond.
 She can summon a chakram called the "Platinum Chakram" (プラチナチャクラム, Purachina Chakuramu) as her weapon.
 Like Miki, her Honey System is flawed.
 This flaw began with materializing random toys outside of her body.
 The malfunction progresses later on into absorbing objects into her body and forced out later in a similar fashion to Miki's flaw.
 Upon being told by Yuji that Honey is not a human but simply an android, she becomes convinced that Dr. Kisaragi created Honey to be "spare parts" for her, so that she can repair her flawed Honey System.